dwz92/Analyzing-the-impact-of-social-class-on-authors-writings/README.md

 -   `other` holds the `llm/` directory with llm usage, and `sketch` directory with the sketch for dataset and observation.
 -   `paper/` directory featuring the paper's PDF, the R Markdown script, and sourced references.
 -   `scripts/` contains the R script employed for data cleaning, simulation, modelling and testing.
+-   `models/` directory contains the `.rds` files to build the model.

 ## LLM Usage